Mobile Device Policy

 Responsibilities of the Chief Information Officer

 - The Chief Information Officer is responsible for:

-- managing the University's mobile device procurement, plans and services
+- managing the University's mobile device plans and services

 - determining any terms and conditions, along with any other relevant agreements, associated with mobile devices

 - monitoring costs incurred by staff using mobile devices, and reporting any matters of concern to the relevant Head of School, Director or equivalent

-- maintaining a register of University of Waikato mobile devices.
+- maintaining University of Waikato mobile device contracts.

 Responsibilities of line managers

 - Authority to approve the provision of a University of Waikato mobile device to a staff member rests with the relevant Head of School, Director or equivalent on the recommendation of the relevant line manager; both the line manager and the approving authority must be satisfied that the criteria listed under clause 7 of this policy have been met.

 - Line managers are responsible for:

-- reviewing reports highlighting concerns of staff usage and matters of concern provided by Information and Technology Services and ensuring that the costs incurred by their staff when using mobile devices are, in their opinion, reasonable and appropriate
+- reviewing staff usage and matters of concern reported to them by Information and Technology Services and ensuring that the costs incurred by their staff when using mobile devices are, in their opinion, reasonable and appropriate

-- ensuring that any mobile devices are returned by their staff at the end of their employment if they transfer to a position where a mobile device is not required, or otherwise when the line manager requests
+- ensuring that any mobile devices are returned by their staff at the end of their employment, on transfer to a position where a mobile device is not required, or otherwise on request

-- informing Information and Technology Services through Kuhukuhu (choose Phones and Voicemail with the option 'an existing phone' selected) of any reallocation of mobile devices within their area of responsibility to ensure that the University's register of mobile devices is kept up to date and appropriate security maintained
+- informing Information and Technology Services through Kuhukuhu (choose Phones and Voicemail with the option 'an existing phone' selected) of any purchase or reallocation of mobile devices or the termination of mobile device contracts within their area of responsibility to ensure that the University's record of mobile devices is kept up to date and appropriate security maintained

 Responsibilities of staff

 - A staff member assigned a University of Waikato mobile device must

 - operate the device in the most cost-effective manner for the University, including ensuring that appropriate mobile device roaming plans are in place while travelling overseas

 - take reasonable care to prevent accidental damage, loss or theft

-- use the mobile device in vehicles in accordance with the rules set out in the University's Vehicle Use Policy
+- use the device in vehicles in accordance with the rules set out in the University's Vehicle Use Policy